Zymbit-Docs/docs/content/getting-started/zymkey4/production-mode/index.md

 {{< /callout >}}

-When you have completed your devlopment work with the ZYMKEY4 and are ready to deploy your system into the field, we recommend that you permanently bind your ZYMKEY4 to a specific host device and SD card.
+When you have completed your development work with the ZYMKEY4 and are ready to deploy your system into the field, we recommend that you permanently bind your ZYMKEY4 to a specific host device and SD card.

 {{< resource_link "reference/binding" >}}
 ZYMKEY4 generates a unique Device ID by measuring certain attributes of the specific host and the ZYMKEY4 itself to permanently associate the two devices.